 Our Company was originally incorporated as 'Vibhor Steel Tubes Private Limited' a private limited company under the Companies Act, 1956 at, pursuant to a certificate of incorporation dated April 16, 2003 issued by the Registrar of Companies, National Capital Territory of Delhi and Haryana.
 Thereafter, our Company was converted from private to public company, pursuant to a special resolution passed by the shareholders of our Company on June 14, 2023 and a fresh certificate of incorporation consequent to change of name was issued by the Registrar of Companies, Delhi ("RoC") on July 07, 2023.
-For further details on the change in the name and the registered office of our Company, see "History and Certain Corporate Matters" beginning on page 208.
+For further details on the change in the name and the registered office of our Company, see "History and Certain Corporate Matters" beginning on page 193.
 Our Company's Corporate Identity Number is U27109HR2003PLC035091.

-We have an in-house quality team comprising of 640 dedicated personnel working in different locations.
+We have an in-house quality team comprising of 627 dedicated personnel working under the overall supervision of our board of directors in different locations.
 Our quality control team ensures that our raw materials as well as end products are tested on all quality parameters to ensure that we are compliant with the international product standards.